I may live somewhere else, but my Home is on the Trail

 - Wonderland Trail in 2010

-When not on an adventure Heather speaks regularly about her adventures and the lessons learned on trail.
-She is the author of Thirst: 2600 Miles to Home (chronicling her Pacific Crest Trail record).
-A second book is due out in early 2021.
+As a professional speaker, Heather speaks regularly about her adventures and the lessons learned on trail.
+She is the author of Thirst: 2600 Miles to Home (chronicling her Pacific Crest Trail record) and Mud, Rocks, Blazes: Letting Go on the Appalachian Trail (2021) about her 2015 AT record.